Barala/s3-pit-restore/README.md

 for Amazon S3.

-The typical scenario in which you may need this tool is when you have enabled versioning on an S3 bucket and want to restore, some or all of the files to a certain point in time, to local file system, same s3 bucket or different s3 bucket.
+The typical scenario in which you may need this tool is when you have enabled versioning on an S3 bucket and want to restore some or all of the files to a certain point in time, to local file system, same s3 bucket or different s3 bucket.

 Doing this with the web interface is time consuming: Amazon S3 web management gui doesn't offer a simple way to do that on a massive scale.

-With this tool you can easily restore a repository to a point in time with a simple command like this:-
+With this tool you can easily restore a repository to a point in time with a simple command like:

 	* To local file-system:-
 		`$ s3-pit-restore -b my-bucket -d restored-bucket-local -t "06-17-2016 23:59:50 +2"`